Venus Is In Aries: It's Time To Shoot Your Shot

 Aries likes to get shit done, and when Venus is involved that energy takes over our love lives.
 "This planetary position makes us work hard for love and affection, instead of indulging carefree in romantic sentiments," says Lisa Stardust, astrologer and author of The Love Deck.
 We're all about the chase right now, so if you're not working hard in love for the next month, you may feel frustrated.
 Our advice?
 If you're single, shoot your shot.
 Send that DM, leave your number with the waiter, or reach out to that person you've been crushing on.
 For those in partnerships, take initiative and plan an out-of-the-ordinary date night or a romantic surprise — you'll be rewarded in love and affection.

-Montúfar says to be especially careful from May 21 to May 28 when Venus forms a square with Pluto in Capricorn.
+Montúfar says to be especially careful from 21st to 28th May when Venus forms a square with Pluto in Capricorn.
 "This will be the most intense time for Venus in Aries, when we must watch out for manipulations and intensity when following our desires and interacting with others," says Montúfar.
 "This is when control and power issue may arise, but if we manage to control our anger, we will reach a new level of understanding within our most important bonds."

 Wild, intense, and hot — for the next month, we're in for quite a ride.
 Just remember to buckle up.